sekt1953/Fritzing/My_PCB_Components/Instructions/HowtoMakeSchematicViewGraphics.md

           |stroke|none|
           |stroke-width|0|
           |stroke-dasharray|none|
+        * !!!
+Note: Do not used "Object -> File And Stroke" it will create a style-object, if there is any style-object then delete it.
       * Resize to content:
         * Select: "File -> Document Properties"
         * Click: "Display -> Front page -> Resize to content"